 Something remarkable has been going on at the University of Pennsylvania Carey Law School’s Detkin Intellectual Property and Technology Legal Clinic for the past few years (DIPTC).

 The DIPTC is helping budding lawyers future-proof their careers by exposing them to advanced tech tools that are becoming increasingly important in IP work.
-By bringing together commercial and legal innovation, the DIPTC is enabling entrepreneurial enterprises to maximise value from their IP and helping budding lawyers future-proof their careers by exposing them to advanced tech tools that are becoming increasingly important in IP work.
+By bringing together commercial and legal innovation, the DIPTC is enabling entrepreneurial enterprises to maximize value from their IP and helping budding lawyers future-proof their careers by exposing them to advanced tech tools that are becoming increasingly important in IP work.

-The DIPTC utilises Innography in a variety of methods with 16 students and between 25 and 30 clients every year.
+The DIPTC utilizes Innography in a variety of methods with 16 students and between 25 and 30 clients every year.
 Profits are dispersed throughout the year while operating as a partnership, and there are frequently significant fixed costs such as real estate, business services employees, and larger legal administration teams.

 When things are going well, scale can be effectively leveraged, and cash flow is less of a concern.
 When there is a larger downturn and a drop in customer demand, however, that leverage flips, creating an anchor that can bring the company down.

 In today’s rapidly evolving legal profession, having prior expertise in technology is essential.
 Law students are taught how to use technology to become “smarter” in their jobs, utilizing IP intelligence to boost efficiency and effectiveness.

 Lawyers will increasingly rely on third-party technologies to connect to and plug into the IP ecosystem, and those that learn how to use this technology early will provide greater service to their clients as well as a competitive edge in the job market and career advancement.